manoss96/onlymaps/README.md

 ![OnlyMaps Logo](docs/source/onlymaps.png)

-Onlymaps is a Python micro-ORM library that enables you to interact with a database through plain SQL queries while it takes care of mapping the results back to Python objects.
+Onlymaps is a Python micro-ORM library that lets you interact with a database through plain SQL queries while it takes care of mapping the results back to Python objects.
 More specifically, it provides: